Billons007/CTF_Writeups/HTB_Cyber_Apocalypse_CTF_2025/writeup_part3_gateway.md

 Then, using GDB single-stepping, we find that the numerous `dec eax` instructions seem to be skipped.
 In fact, these instructions are dead code, so we need to remove them.

+> 2025/03/29 Update(After reading official writeup): Actually it's **NOT** dec eax or deadcode, but the disassembler (whether GDB or IDA) incorrectly interprets 64-bit instructions under the premise of 32-bit.
+Inserting a single-step breakpoint or nop those `dec eax` here is likely to cause incorrect behavior!

 After removing all the dead code, we get the following pseudocode:

 ```c